dimk1301/Guides/ai-token-efficiency-playbook.md

 If you're pasting screenshots of errors, UI diffs, or architecture diagrams into a session, know that image tokens are counted and billed differently from text — typically derived from image dimensions rather than something you can eyeball the way you can with a paragraph.
 The same "minimal snippet" instinct from Rule 3 still applies: crop to the relevant region instead of pasting a full-screen screenshot, and don't leave large images sitting in a long-running session's history once you're done referencing them — they get resent on every subsequent turn just like everything else.

-### How Prompt Caching Breaks (and How to Keep It Intact)
+### How Prompt Caching Works and Cache Prefix Invalidation

 All three tools get an automatic discount on tokens that hit the cache.
-For Claude models this is well-documented: a cache hit costs 10% of the standard input price — a 90% discount (see the *Prompt Caching* row in the Claude Code Context Control Commands table below).
+For Claude models this is well-documented: a cache hit costs 10% of the standard input price — a 90% discount.
+However, **there is a one-time cache-write premium** when first populating the cache: Anthropic charges 1.25× the standard input price for the initial write (or 2× for certain longer TTL configurations).
+This is why cache management matters — a rebuild isn't just full-price input, it's surcharged.

+**Note:** On subscription plans (Claude Pro/Max, Copilot premium requests), caching manifests as rate-limit relief rather than dollar savings; the economics above apply to API-key billing.

 Kiro CLI and Copilot CLI pass through comparable caching economics from their underlying model providers, but the exact discount, minimum cacheable size, and cache lifetime depend on which model you've selected inside each tool — don't assume the Claude numbers transfer 1:1 to a GPT or Gemini model running inside Kiro or Copilot.

 That discount only applies if the new prompt shares an exact, unbroken prefix with something already cached.
 Models process prompts strictly top-to-bottom: if a single character changes at token 10 of a 50,000-token prompt, everything from token 10 onward has to be recomputed, even though the rest of the prompt is unchanged.
 Think of it as a sandwich — the cache only holds as long as the bread (the fixed top portion) stays exactly the same.